savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 - If your app asks for a user’s gender, make sure to provide more options that just male and female, and to add support for custom entries.
 - Avoid using the “his” or “her” pronouns when it is not necessary.
 If your app needs to, be sure to ask users which pronouns they use.
 - When depicting a human, use gender-neutral icons rather than a man or a woman.
 - If your app requires a legal name, make sure to leave the possibility open to use a preferred name.
+In general and if possibl, it is better not to put any constraint on which name is provided and to allow for a flexible structure to accomodate cultures where names might come in a different order.

 ## Activity : designing and IUI on a whiteboard